-How To Write A Rap Song That Impresses Your Friends (Step-By-Step)
+How To Write A Rap Song That Your Friends Will Enjoy

-In today’s article we’re going to give you something that I know a lot of you want to learn about: how to write a rap song that impresses your friends.
+In today’s article we’re going to give you something that I know a lot of you want to learn about: how to write a rap song that your friends will enjoy.

 We’ll set this up in a step-by-step format so that you can not only be sure by the end of this article you’ll know how to do it…